My Two Wives

 My Two Wives is an Australian situation comedy series produced by Gary Reilly Productions in 1992.

+Synopsis

-The situation of My Two Wives involved a divorced man who moves into an apartment with his new wife and her daughter, only to learn that his ex-wife resides in the apartment directly below.
+My Two Wives is the story of a divorced man (Peter Fisher), who moves into an apartment with his new wife (Linda Newton) and her daughter (Kym Valentine), only to learn that his ex-wife and children reside in the apartment directly below.

-The cast included Peter Fisher, Patrick Ward, Linda Newton, Morna Seres, Kym Valentine, Brett Blewitt.

-The series debuted in Australia 8 September 1992.
-Only a moderate ratings success, the program was not renewed beyond its initial series of 13 half-hour episodes.